noampl/Jesta-Android/README.md

 # Jesta
-Jesta Android in an app for the Colman of managmnet final project
+Jesta Android in an app for the Colman of management final project

+# Connect to local server
+after sets all jesta-server instruction change the SERVER_URL in GraphqlRepository to your url

+# Maps
+Add this to your local.properties MAPS_API_KEY="APIKEY" // (replace with the api key)